michael2008/ME-Live-Doc/docs/METoolkit-overview.md

      > **Note:** Basically, you will create and initialize what are called `Rooms` in which  user can collaborate with others.

-   - **_Storage_**: Make specific asset by Unity, upload by Website, and download from Cloud in Runtime.
+   - **_Library_**: Make specific asset by Unity, upload by Website, and download from Cloud in Runtime.

    - **_Live!_**: Providing a control panel and relevant functions so that you can easily migrate other AR application to Live!.